annikajun/2023portfolio/README.md

 <h3 align="center">Portfolio Assignment</h3>

   <p align="center">
-    This project is a dynamic portfolio website created for Assignment 2 for my Interaction Design Degree.
-The goal was to build a responsive, single-page application to serve as an online CV.
+    This project is a dynamic portfolio website created for my Foundation of Web Development module.
+The goal was to build a responsive application using JSON to serve as an online CV.
 It highlights my professional and academic background in a clean, interactive format.
     <br />
     <a href="https://annikajun.github.io/Portfolio_Assignment/"><strong>Explore the Portfolio »</strong></a>
   </p>